Skip to main content

 Dermabrasion Procedure

-In dermabrasion, the surgeon scrapes away the outermost layer of skin with a rough wire brush, or a burr containing diamond particles, attached to a motorized handle.
+In dermabrasion, the surgeon scrapes away the outermost layer of skin with a rough wire brush, or a burr containing diamond particles attached to a motorized handle.
 The scraping continues until the surgeon reaches the safest level that will make the scar or wrinkle less visible.

 In dermaplaning, the surgeon uses a hand-held instrument called a dermatome.
-Resembling an electric razor, the dermatome has an oscillating blade that moves back and forth to evenly "skim" off the surface layers of skin that surround the craters or other facial defects.
+Resembling an electric razor, the dermatome has an oscillating blade that moves back and forth to evenly skim off the surface layers of skin that surround the craters or other facial defects.
 This skimming continues until the lowest point of the acne scar becomes more even with the surrounding skin.

 Dermabrasion Recovery

-If you remember the scrapes you got when you fell down as a child, you will have an idea of what to expect from this type of surgery.
+If you remember the scrapes you got when you fell down as a child, you'll have an idea of what to expect from this type of surgery.
 A scab or crust will form over the treated area as it begins to heal.
 This will fall off as a new layer of tight, pink skin forms underneath.
 Your face may itch as new skin starts to grow, and your surgeon may recommend an ointment to make you more comfortable.
 If ointment is applied immediately after surgery, little or no scab will form.

 Dermabrasion Results